protocol/research-website/content/posts/202011-want-message-inspect/index.md

 The applied RFC driven development, [RFC BBL104](https://github.com/protocol/ResNetLab/blob/master/beyond-bitswap/rfc/rfcBBL104.md), so that anyone can can contribute both to the design and evaluation plan of the improvement proposal.

-To build the prototype, we [forked the go-bitswap](https://github.com/adlrocha/go-bitswap/tree/feature/rfcBBL104) and applied the changes necessary
+To build the prototype, we [forked the go-bitswap](https://github.com/adlrocha/go-bitswap/tree/feature/rfcBBL104) and applied the necessary changes.

 You can read the details of architecture in the [RFC](https://github.com/protocol/ResNetLab/blob/master/beyond-bitswap/rfc/rfcBBL104.md).
 The summary is:
 - Bitswap tracks every WANT message received and updates a peer-block registry which is brand new data structure introduced in our prototype that maps each CID seen by a node to the peers that have recently requested this particular CID.